Learning Zero-Shot Subject-Driven Video Generation Using 1% Compute: Theoretical Analysis

 and the second inequality in~\eqref{eq:pcgrad_diff_bound} follows by bounding each coefficient by the maximum of $1/\|g_1\|$ and $1/\|g_2\|$.
 Dividing by $\|g^{\text{mix}}\|$ and using $|A| = \|g_1\|\|g_2\||\cos\angle(g_1,g_2)|$ yields~\eqref{eq:pcgrad_cos_bound} for a suitable constant $C_\text{rel}$. \end{proof}

-Lemma~\ref{lem:pcgrad_diff_app} shows that the PCGrad update is a small perturbation of the mixture gradient whenever the cosine is already close to zero.
-Combined with Proposition~\ref{prop:quadratic_alignment_app}, which predicts that $A_t$ (and hence the cosine) decays exponentially under dual-task mixing, this indicates that PCGrad can only have a significant effect during an early transient phase when gradients are strongly conflicting.
-Once the dynamics enter the near-orthogonal regime, PCGrad and the unmodified dual-task schedule follow almost identical update directions.
+Lemma~\ref{lem:pcgrad_diff_app} shows that the Gradient Surgery update is a small perturbation of the mixture gradient whenever the cosine is already close to zero.
+Combined with Proposition~\ref{prop:quadratic_alignment_app}, which predicts that $A_t$ (and hence the cosine) decays exponentially under dual-task mixing, this indicates that Gradient Surgery can only have a significant effect during an early transient phase when gradients are strongly conflicting.
+Once the dynamics enter the near-orthogonal regime, Gradient Surgery and the unmodified dual-task schedule follow almost identical update directions.

-\paragraph{Connection to Empirical PCGrad Results.} In Sec.~\ref{sec:pcgrad} and Fig.~\ref{fig:pcgrad_alignment}, we empirically compare gradient alignment with and without PCGrad.
-Both buffered variants of PCGrad quickly drive the cosine into a narrow band near zero and then track the unprojected dual-task curve closely, which is consistent with Lemma~\ref{lem:pcgrad_diff_app} and Proposition~\ref{prop:quadratic_alignment_app}.
-Because our stochastic dual-task schedule already reduces gradient conflict rapidly and updates are confined to a low-rank LoRA subspace, the additional projections performed by PCGrad mainly act as a small early-time correction and yield only marginal gains in downstream metrics (Table~\ref{tab:pcgrad_abl}).
-This theoretical picture supports our choice to adopt the simpler stochastic schedule without PCGrad as the default training recipe.
+\paragraph{Connection to Empirical Gradient Surgery Results.} In Sec.~\ref{sec:pcgrad} and Fig.~\ref{fig:pcgrad_alignment}, we empirically compare gradient alignment with and without Gradient Surgery.
+Both buffered variants of Gradient Surgery quickly drive the cosine into a narrow band near zero and then track the unprojected dual-task curve closely, which is consistent with Lemma~\ref{lem:pcgrad_diff_app} and Proposition~\ref{prop:quadratic_alignment_app}.
+Because our stochastic dual-task schedule already reduces gradient conflict rapidly and updates are confined to a low-rank LoRA subspace, the additional projections performed by Gradient Surgery mainly act as a small early-time correction and yield only marginal gains in downstream metrics (Table~\ref{tab:pcgrad_abl}).
+This theoretical picture supports our choice to adopt the simpler stochastic schedule without Gradient Surgery as the default training recipe.